Tariff Stacking in 2026: How to Calculate Your Real Duty Exposure

 Are Canadian and Mexican goods exempt from tariff stacking?

 Canada and Mexico are exempt from the Section 122 tariff (10%) under USMCA.
-However, they are NOT exempt from Section 232 steel (50%) and aluminum (50%) tariffs.
+However, they are NOT exempt from Section 232 steel (50%), aluminum (50%), and copper (50%) tariffs.
 USMCA provides zero base MFN duty for qualifying goods but does not eliminate Section 232.

 What is the Section 122 tariff rate in 2026?